Spiritual Immersion-My Personal Story

 I want to share with you a little bit of my story and what gives me the inspiration to do these podcasts.
 I’ll also share some of the things that show up for a lot of people as they go through a spiritual immersion process.

-So, I am 68 years old, and my first spiritual immersion process started when I was about 17 years old.
-I’ll share more about that another time.
-But at that age I had no support.
+So, I am 68 years old and my first spiritual immersion process started when I was about 17 years old.
+I’ll share more about that another time, but at that age I had no support.
 There were no therapists to talk to or spiritual guides.
 There was only me, basically, and my parents, who wouldn’t understand something like that.
 Their level of consciousness and awareness couldn’t, as far as I knew, accept or support me through such a process.

 The next time that I found myself in a spiritual immersion process was when I was in my 30’s.
 I was a therapist working in Nova Scotia in the field of recovery.
 I had just broken up with a boyfriend.
-And because I hadn’t dealt with the grief of a divorce and separation for my children, the breakup from this particular boyfriend put me in a tailspin.
+And because I hadn’t dealt with the grief of a divorce and separation from my children, the breakup from this particular boyfriend put me in a tailspin.
 This time I was in it for about a year.
 It was most intense for about four months.
 I was in physical pain, though there was no reason for such pain, medically speaking.
 I also cried a lot.
 Eventually it softened and within the year I was kind of back to myself.
 I didn’t have any understanding or support around this, other than it seemed to be a very deep grief process, and so that’s how I handled it.

 The third spiritual immersion opportunity began about 12 years ago.
 I started to have anguish, a lot, and anxiety and energy that didn’t have a place to go.
 And so I felt like I wanted to move and jitter and jiggle all the time.
-Sometimes I coughed, a lot, and spewed, felt like I was vomiting, though there wasn’t anything I was throwing up.
+Sometimes I coughed, a lot, and I spewed, feeling like I was vomiting though there wasn’t anything I was throwing up.
 It was an energetic vomiting.
-And, because I had been exposed to breath work therapy, and other indigenous practices and healing modalities, I was comfortable with the fact that my body was telling me it’s letting go of energies and things that it doesn’t need anymore.
+And, because I had been exposed to breath work therapy and other indigenous practices and healing modalities, I was comfortable with the fact that my body was telling me it’s letting go of energies and things that it doesn’t need anymore.
 So I gave it room to do what it needed to do.
 And then, I got a calling.

 At the age of 58, I got a spiritual calling to quit the work I was doing.
 I had been facilitating a coaching training program in Silicon Valley, at the Institute of Transpersonal Psychology.
 I’d been doing that for almost 10 years.
 I loved it.
 I was successful and I was really happy.
 But, I was called to something else.
 I didn’t know what that something else was, but I just knew that it was going to be very exciting, prosperous, and, it felt like I was going to get famous from it.
 So I stopped the training program and moved full time to my home on Orcas Island.
-My plan was to live here until I got called to wherever and whatever it was that was next.
+My plan was to live here until I got called to wherever and whatever was going to be next.

 The day that I finished the training program and settled myself back into my little nest on Orcas, I sat in my desk chair anxiously waiting for the phone to ring.
 It didn’t ring.
 No one called and nothing happened.
 And so, the bottom line is, my clients disappeared, and the financial stability disappeared.
 I was in a panic because nothing was showing up.
 I’d experienced callings many times before, so I knew the drill, if you will, of how such things fall into place.
 This time was different.

 So I waited.
-And, because I knew that this was what it was – a calling from the Universe, and I knew that this was big work that would be coming my way, I realized that I would have to begin looking at things differently.
-I had to begin to turn to my faith, towards my higher power, my higher knowing, my highest truth.
+And, because I knew that this was what it was – a calling from the Universe – and I knew that this was big work that would be coming my way, I realized that I would have to begin looking at things differently.
+I had to begin to turn to my faith towards my higher power, my higher knowing, my highest truth.
 I had to begin to train myself to make choices from that place, as opposed to making choices from the consensus view of reality, which told me to go get a job, go do this, go do that, get busy!
 This was my fear talking.
 I knew it was time to turn away from fear-based thinking and turn into myself.
 And for me, that was the beginning of my next spiritual immersion process.

 Now, an important thing here is that I’m calling this process a spiritual immersion process versus a spiritual emergence process.